 MGT 6903.
 International Exchange.
-[Formerly MGT 903] Students participate in a module or semester term abroad as exchange students with one of our partner institutions.
-Credit hours taken on exchange must be approved for MBA credit hours before they are applied to the MBA degree.
+[Formerly MGT 903] Students participate in a module or semester term abroad as an exchange student with one of our partner institutions.
+Credits taken on exchange must be approved for MBA credit before they are applied to the MBA degree.
 [Variable credit]